EPDM vs. Silicone Rubber: A Comparative Guide

 The elongation of a material indicates its stretchiness.
 A long material can be contracted or expanded without tearing or breaking.
 Silicone has a better extension than EPDM rubber.

 When it comes to stretchiness, silicone is stretchier than EPDM.
-Silicone elongation can reach up to 800%, which is far better than EPMD.
+Silicone elongation can reach up to 800%, which is far better than EPDM.
 For this reason, silicone rubbers are used to make vacuum membranes.

-On top of that, silicone’s elongation properties stay stable even at -60°C temperature.
-This is why silicone is suitable for harsh weather conditions.
-As silicone can remain stable over a considerable range of temperatures, it has better weather resistance than EPDM.
+On top of that, silicone’s elongation properties stay stable even at -60°C. This is why silicone is suitable for harsh weather conditions.

 Environmental Resistance

-Silicone Rubbers are not only used as internal components but also have outdoor applications.
+Silicone rubbers are not only used as internal components but also have outdoor applications.
 For this reason, it is crucial to justify the resistance of rubber against weathering.
 So, both silicone and EPDM rubber has environmental factors to consider.

 Some rubbers cannot withstand UV light or the effect of Ozone.
 But silicone rubber and EPDM are not like that.
 These rubbers are equally capable of withstanding the effects of UV and Ozone.